azhugrov/edt/README.md

 edt
 ===
 Embedded Dart Templates

-The work is still in progress.
 This library is designed to work with server environment.
+Tested for windows platform.
-Currently templates should be UTF-8 encoded
+Currently templates should be UTF-8 encoded.

+Compiler options:
+--out=dir_path - path to an output directory => for example ../test --file=file_path - path to the template file => for example ../test/example.edt

+An example of the syntax could be found in the test folder.